omahs/InstaSwap/README.md

 ### initialize sdk

-To initialize sdk,fill the config first
+To initialize sdk, fill the config first

 ```js